MartinRavanov72/Softuni/JS Web/Angular/Rest-api/README.md

 ## Information

-2 models: User and Post and their controllers, routers and additional utils Keeping track of the logged user by using jwt and cookies.
+2 models: User and Post and their controllers, routers and additional utils

+Keeping track of the logged in user by using jwt and cookies.